The balance sheet: one of the three main financial statements

 Most accounting software programs make it easy to create a balance sheet.
 For important financial decisions and disclosure requirements, get advice from an accounting professional.

-If you are creating a balance sheet as a step for getting a business loan, learn more in The Complete Guide to Business Loans in Australia.
+If you are creating a balance sheet as a step for getting a business loan, find out more in The Complete Guide to Business Loans in Australia.
+Also, check out Moula business loans and use our business loan calculator to get an estimate of principal and interest repayments.